HamnerNicholas/FPGA-Business-Card-/docs/ISA.md

 01
 ```

-Outputs an ASCII value through the TTY interface.
+Outputs the current accumulator value through the TTY interface.

 The compiler's numeric printing routine uses `ttya` after converting a number into ASCII.